-There is often a misperception that once a child reaches the age of 18, he or she is emancipated and the parents are no longer financially responsible.
+There is often a misperception and misunderstanding that once a child reaches the age of 18, he or she is emancipated and the parents are no longer financially responsible.
 That is true in many States, but not in New Jersey.
-Instead, in New Jersey, Courts must look to whether or not there is evidence that the child has “moved beyond the sphere of influence of his or her parents.”[i]
+Instead, in New Jersey, the law takes a minority view and the Courts must look to whether or not there is evidence that the child has “moved beyond the sphere of influence of his or her parents.”[i]

 In the child support context, emancipation is defined as the time when a child is expected to be self-supporting and the parent is relieved of his or her duty to support the child.[ii]

 There is no fixed time when a child is deemed emancipated.[iii]

 Children of divorced parents have the right “to be supported at least according to the standard of living to which they had grown accustomed prior to the separation of their parents.”
 A child’s right to support is enforceable not only at the insistence of the custodial parent, but at the child’s insistence, as well.

 The right of child support belongs to the child and not to the parent.
 Parents cannot waive their obligation to pay child support upon the child’s reaching the age of 18.[iv]
 “It is fundamental that the right to child support belongs to the child and may not be waived by a custodial parent.”[v]